unfolding-io/StarFunnel/README.md

 ## 🚕 Roadmap

 As we journey towards v1.0, we want to integrate the best sales tools on the market.
-Next up is ActiveCampaign. but if you have requests, please let us know!
+If you have requests, please let us know!

 ## ☕️ Want to Caffeinate your Developer?